jupytercon/jupytercon2025-developingextensions/04-materials/05-developing-with-ai.md

 ::::{tip} Outcome
 After this module, you will have:
 - Implemented an image‑editing feature in our extension, verified it in JupyterLab, and committed your changes
-- Practiced one‑shot vs structured prompting, model selection, and context management; comfortable reviewing, iterating on, and rolling back AI‑generated edits
+- Practiced one‑shot vs structured prompting, model selection, and context management; got comfortable reviewing, iterating on, and rolling back AI‑generated edits
-- Confidence to continue exploring extension ideas primarily by prompting, while being able to understand and edit the generated code
+- Gained confidence to continue exploring extension ideas primarily by prompting, while being able to understand and edit the generated code
 ::::

 :::{note} Inspired by...